 Abortion pill access is unchanged after the Supreme Court's decision.
 Here's what you need to know

-A unanimous Supreme Court ruling means the abortion pill mifepristone remains available, including via mail delivery
+A unanimous Supreme Court ruling means the abortion pill mifepristone remains available in the United States, even through mail

 WASHINGTON -- Access to the abortion pill mifepristone will not change after the U.S. Supreme Court unanimously rejected an effort Thursday by anti-abortion groups to roll back its availability, a win for abortion rights supporters and millions of women in states where abortion is legal.